It's time to imagine plausible and desirable futures

 leading edge of uncovering the fundamental changes occurring in the Earth

-system with implications from local to global scales.
+system with implications at local to global scales.
 This research, the science

 of the Anthropocene, is both exceedingly exciting and profoundly important